Particle scattering in a sonic analogue of special relativity: Introduction

 One way to understand the operational emergence of relativity from an analogue-gravity model is to consider the flat-spacetime limit: for an acoustic system, the flat-spacetime limit is exactly a sonic analogue to Lorentz ether theory,\footnote{Provided that one only considers the motion of sound waves belonging to the linear part of the medium's dispersion relation.} and it is known that Lorentz ether theory and special relativity are observationally equivalent~\cite{bellHowTeachSpecial1976,szaboLorentzianTheoriesVs2011}.
 Therefore, from the operational viewpoint that considers only the measurements made by in-universe observers~\cite{toddSoundClocksSonic2017}, the sonic analogue to Lorentz ether theory can be seen to faithfully map to a sonic analogue of special relativity, which we call \textit{sonic relativity}.
+For the purposes of this paper, our considerations will be restricted to such sonically relativistic analogues of special relativity.

 In attempting to utilize analogue-gravity models as a means to study phenomena within the overlap of relativistic physics and quantum physics, it would prove useful to understand how operational measurements of quantum mechanical phenomena can be performed in such systems.
 In the real world, quantum field theory (QFT) is the most well-developed theory incorporating the effects of special relativity and quantum mechanics, and within the context of QFT, scattering experiments are one of our most valuable experimental tools for probing the dynamical interactions of physical phenomena.\footnote{See almost any textbook on QFT for a discussion on scattering and its relevance to experiments, e.g.,~\cite{peskinIntroductionQuantumField2018a,srednickiQuantumFieldTheory2007,schwartzQuantumFieldTheory2014,lancasterQuantumFieldTheory2014}.
-For a more in-depth discussion on the nature of detectors themselves, see~\cite{leoTechniquesNuclearParticle2012,grupenHandbookParticleDetection2012}.}
+For a more in-depth discussion on the nature of detectors themselves, see~\cite{leoTechniquesNuclearParticle2012,grupenHandbookParticleDetection2012}.} To this end---and as the title of this paper suggests---our focus within this paper shall be on scattering experiments rather than on other types of experiments that can be conducted within the framework of QFT.

 If we are to attempt to utilize analogue-gravity models to their full potential (i.e.,~as a method by which to carry out actual experiments), then we should---as a first step---seek to describe and understand those detector models that can conceivably be experimentally realized and that can be used in conjunction with analogue-gravity systems.
 This leads to several questions.
 For example, what constitutes an appropriate model of a particle detector within an analogue-gravity model?
 How much of our understanding of quantum detectors from actually relativistic theories can we apply to analogue-gravity systems?
 If we consider deviations away from the idealized case in which we only consider that which is \textit{internal} to an analogue-gravity model, how is our understanding of detector models impacted?\footnote{Where the notion of \textit{internal} is as per the discussions of Barcel\'{o} and Jannes~\cite{barceloRealLorentzFitzGeraldContraction2008}.} In particular, this last question provides the basis of the work presented in this paper.